-Sarah Cronk, the founder of The Sparkle Effect, also serves as its President and Creative Director.
-Sarah, currently a student at Whitman College, helped to create and coach the nation's first high-school based inclusive cheerleading squad at Pleasant Valley High School in Bettendorf, Iowa, when she was just 15 years old.
-While at Pleasant Valley, Sarah served as the captain of the squad that, under her stewardship, completed its 6th season and grew to include 21 students!
+Sarah Cronk, the Founder of The Sparkle Effect, also serves as its President and Creative Director.
+Currently a senior at Whitman College, Sarah helped to create and coach the nation's first high-school based inclusive cheerleading squad at Pleasant Valley High School in Bettendorf, Iowa, when she was just 15 years old.
+While at Pleasant Valley, she served as the captain of the squad that, under her stewardship, completed its 6th season and grew to include 21 students!

 In 2011, Sarah was one of five high school students in the country selected as a National Honoree by the Prudential Spirit of Community Awards.
 She was also honored with the "Violet Richardson Award" by the Soroptimists and the "Robert Sheppard Leadership Award" by the National Society of High School Scholars.
 Whitman College selected Sarah as a "Claire Sherwood Scholar" for her combination of scholarship and leadership abilities.
 In August, Sarah garnered the $100,000 grand prize at the 2011 Do Something Awards!

 In 2009, Sarah was profiled in People Magazine as a "Hero Among Us."
-The International Leadership Network chose Sarah as the nation's "Young Achiever of the Year," and Sarah was one of just five students nationwide to be named to Parade Magazine's "All-American Service Team."
+The International Leadership Network chose her as the nation's "Young Achiever of the Year," and she was one of just five students nationwide to be named to Parade Magazine's "All-American Service Team."
 Oprah Winfrey featured Sarah and The Sparkle Effect on her show in November of 2009 and again in November of 2010!

 When Sarah isn't busy generating, funding, and training new inclusive cheerleading and dance teams nationwide, she brings the beauty of yoga to people of all abilities as a certified yoga instructor.
-Sarah is also an active member of Kappa Kappa Gamma Sorority at Whitman College as well as the Senior Resident Advisor in her dorm.
+At Whitman, Sarah serves as the Membership Chair of her sorority, Kappa Kappa Gamma, and works as the senior intern in the Whitman Admissions Office.
+She has also served as the Senior Resident Advisor in a residence hall housing 140 students.

-Lauren Delzell serves as the Director of Training of Sparkle Effect cheer and dance teams.
+Lauren Delzell serves as the Director of Training of Sparkle Effect Cheer and Dance Teams.
 Lauren brings with her a wealth of both cheer and dance experience.
 In her early teens, Lauren cheered both competitively and for her school's football, basketball, and wrestling teams.
 Lauren has been dancing, both recreationally and competitively, since the age of three!
 She has received numerous dance awards for solo, duet, and group dances.
-In high school, Lauren was a member of a school-based performance and competitive dance team that garnered the state title in Class V Jazz in both 2010 and 2011.
-Currently, Lauren attends the University of Iowa where she is an active member of Delta Gamma Sorority and teaches dance to students from age 2 to 18.
+In high school, Lauren was a member of a school-based performance and competitive dance team that garnered two state titles.
+Currently a senior at the University of Iowa, Lauren serves as the Vice President of Delta Gamma Sorority's Foundation, volunteers at the University of Iowa Hospitals and Clinics, and serves as a Morale Captain for Dance Marathon!
 Lauren believes passionately that cheer and dance programs teach many important life lessons, develop positive characteristics in students, and provide valuable lifelong memories.
 She enjoys traveling the country to provide free on-site training to our Sparkle Effect teams!

-Allie Pastrnak, the latest trainer to join The Sparkle Effect staff, brings a strong dance background and a firm belief that helping others is the most rewarding way to give back for all of the blessings she has received.
+Allie Pastrnak, a Sparkle Effect trainer, brings a strong dance background and a firm belief that helping others is the most rewarding way to give back for all of the blessings she has received.
 Allie has been dancing since the age of 3 and has been dancing competitively since age 7!
 At age 13, Allie began teaching dance to beginner and intermediate dancers.
 She has received numerous awards for dance and was a member of her high school's competitive dance team for 4 years.
 Allie was also a mentor for The Sparkle Effect's first inclusive dance team, the Pleasant Valley Shining Stars.
-Currently a freshman at the University of Iowa, Allie is a member of the Chi Omega Sorority and routinely volunteers at the University of Iowa Hospitals in the cancer inpatient unit.
+Currently a student at the University of Iowa, Allie is a member of Chi Omega Sorority and routinely volunteers at the University of Iowa Hospitals in the cancer inpatient unit.
 Allie's cheerful disposition and eagerness to help others make her a great addition to The Sparkle Effect team!

-Allison Bureau joins the Sparkle Effect team as the North West Regional Director of Outreach.
+Allison Bureau serves as the Sparkle Effect's Northwest Regional Director of Outreach.
 Allison is a mother of two children.
 Her oldest, Wyatt, born in 2005, has Down syndrome and apraxia of speech.
-Allison is an active member of the special education parent advisory committee (SEPAC) for the Tahoma Washington School District, volunteers as a guest speaker to promote special needs awareness and inclusion for local schools, and is the co-founder of JABstone, LLC, a software company specializing in free speech communication technology for children with special needs.
+Allison is an active member of the special education parent advisory committee (SEPAC) for the Tahoma, Washington School District, volunteers as a guest speaker to promote disabilities awareness and inclusion for local schools, and is the co-founder of JABstone, LLC, a software company specializing in free speech communication technology for children with special needs.